 Our main reason for visiting Java and Yogyakarta was the incomparable Borobudur temple, as it has been high up on our bucket list for many years.
 We have been to Bali several times, but have never gotten around to visit one of Indonesia`s biggest islands Java.

-Oh boy were we surprised by the Prambanan temple, it is spectacular!
-As we walked across the lush and green huge park that surrounds the temple and saw it`s dark grey and black spires rise towards the sky, I felt like Lara Croft entering the temple of Angkor Wat in the film Tomb Raider.
+Oh, boy were we surprised by the Prambanan temple, it is spectacular!
+As we walked across the lush and green huge park that surrounds the temple and saw its dark grey and black spires rise towards the sky, I felt like Lara Croft entering the temple of Angkor Wat in the film Tomb Raider.
 It is actually a bit similar to Angkor Wat in my opinion.

 What Is Prambanan?

 Prambanan is the biggest and most complete remains of Java`s period of Hindu culture, built in the middle of the 9th century AD, around 50 years later than Borobudur.
-Little is known about it`s early history, but it is believed that it was built by king Rakai Pikatan to mark the return of a Hindu dynasty in Java after decades of Buddhism.
-Prambanan was completely in ruins for years until 1937 when the reconstruction started, and it is still far from completed.
+Little is known about its early history, but it is believed that it was built by king Rakai Pikatan to mark the return of a Hindu dynasty in Java after decades of Buddhism.
+Prambanan was completely in ruins for years until 1937 when the reconstruction started, and it is still far from complete.

 As we walked around the outer compound, we saw many piles of rocks surrounding the reconstructed temples.
-All of these piles is the remains of 224 (!) temples in the outer compound.
+All of these piles are the remains of 224 (!) temples in the outer compound.
 That is just amazing!
 So there is obviously a LOT of reconstruction left to do.

 When we reached the highest central courtyard, we were amazed by how many temples the complex actually consists of and how well they have been preserved and rebuilt.
-The highest central courtyard consists of eight minor and eight main shrines (or candi) each with beautifully carvings, containing religious statues inside.
+The highest central courtyard consists of eight minor and eight main shrines (or candi) each with beautiful carvings, containing religious statues inside.

 As we stood there in the middle of the courtyard admiring the amazing temples surrounding us, two Indonesian girls came up to us and volunteered to be our guides around the temple complex, for free!
 Yay!

-They are studying English at the University, and were on a field trip to practice their English talking to tourists and guiding them around the temples for free.
-Of course we said yes.
+They are studying English at the university and were on a field trip to practice their English talking to tourists and guiding them around the temples for free.
+Of course, we said yes.
 The two girls were really sweet and knowledgeable and explained everything about the temples and their stories, and they both spoke perfect English.
-It was great fun meeting, talking and walking around the temple grounds together with these nice girls.
+It was great fun meeting, talking, and walking around the temple grounds together with these nice girls.

 Even though Prambanan is a big tourist sight, it was peaceful and not too crowded when we visited.
-We could easily walk around the complex and take in it`s atmosphere.
+We could easily walk around the complex and take in its atmosphere.
 Prambanan is much more relaxed than Borobodur, here we were left alone and not hunted down by Indonesian wanting to take selfies with us.